Boating is a favorite activity and pastime of many here in Florida, especially when shared with family and friends.

 - Get medical care, no matter how seemingly small the injury.
 The effects of some injuries may show up days or even weeks later.
 To make sure you’re covered, seek medical attention after the accident.

 - Record as many details of the accident as possible.
 Taking photographs is a great way to capture details that can easily be forgettable after leaving the site.

 Also, be aware that there is a 4-year statute of limitations for filing claims for boating accidents on Florida-governed waters.

-Last, but certainly not least, make sure that you contact a Florida personal injury attorney who is experienced and knowledgeable with boating accident cases.
+Last, but certainly not least, make sure that you contact a Tampa personal injury attorney who is experienced and knowledgeable with boating accident cases.